-- A Random Walk Down Wall Street, Burton Malkiel

-- The Midas Paradox, Scott Sumner Why Nations Fail, Daron Acemoglu and James Robinson
+- A Random Walk Down Wall Street, Burton Malkiel - The Midas Paradox, Scott Sumner - Why Nations Fail, Daron Acemoglu and James Robinson

-- The Great Escape, Angus Deaton

-- Poor Economics, Abhijit Banerjee and Esther Duflo

-- Capital in the Twenty-First Century, Thomas Piketty

-- The Road to Serfdom, Friedrich Hayek

-- Free to Choose, Milton Friedman

-- The Worldly Philosophers, Robert Heilbroner

-- The Rational Optimist, Matt Ridley

-- The Courage to Act, Ben Bernanke

-- House of Debt, Atif Mian and Amir Sufi

-- A Splendid Exchange, William Bernstein

-- The Rise and Fall of American Growth, Robert Gordon

-but you are encouraged to consider texts beyond this list.
+- The Great Escape, Angus Deaton Poor Economics, Abhijit Banerjee and Esther Duflo Capital in the Twenty-First Century, Thomas Piketty The Road to Serfdom, Friedrich Hayek - Free to Choose, Milton Friedman - The Worldly Philosophers, Robert Heilbroner - The Rational Optimist, Matt Ridley - The Courage to Act, Ben Bernanke House of Debt, Atif Mian and Amir Sufi - A Splendid Exchange, William Bernstein - The Rise and Fall of American Growth, Robert Gordon but you are encouraged to consider texts beyond this list.
 Please check with me before you commit to a selection not on this list.
-Maximum 2500 words.
-Please note that grading on bonus projects is aggressive compared to on regular evaluation.